Sophia Goddess of Spirituality In Mature Women

 Spirituality in Mature Women

-Sophia has become the greek goddess of mythology archetype of Spiritual wisdom in women’s spirituality circles, in which she is viewed as the Divine Feminine.
-Sophia means wisdom in Greek, and her identity is hidden in the Old Testament by references to her in the lower case word “wisdom.”
+Sophia is the Greek goddess of mythology archetype of spiritual wisdom in women’s spirituality circles, in which she is viewed as the Divine Feminine.
+Sophia's identity is hidden in the Old Testament by references to her in the lower case word “wisdom.”
 She was a part of the Judeo-Christian heritage of the west, but forgotten within a monotheistic, patriarchal religion that denies feminine divinity.

 Sophia was a major figure in the beliefs of first century Gnostic Christians, who were denounced as heretics and persecuted in the fourth century.
 Thankfully, copies of the Gnostic Gospels were found in the mid-twentieth century, hidden away in the Nag Hammadi desert in Egypt.
-It is so important for women to be aware that the worship and knowledge of feminine divinity disappeared because the patriarchy is based upon negating women’s spiritual authority.
-The historical inferior status of women and the suppression of the Goddess are related, just as the dominant position of men is related to monotheism.
+It is very important for women to be aware that the worship and knowledge of feminine divinity disappeared because the patriarchy is based upon negating women’s spiritual authority.
+The historical inferior status of women and the suppression of the goddess are related, just as the dominant position of men is related to monotheism.

 Greek Goddess of Mythology: Spirituality and Return to Its Roots

-Sophia’s third part of life concerns have to do with the death, divinity, or mortality and eternity, of our own religious beliefs and faith.
+Sophia's third part of life concerns have to do with the death, divinity, or mortality of our own religious beliefs and faith.
 Now is the time we instinctively come to pray more, as we lose more of our loved ones, who pass on or suffer from terrible illnesses.
 Women are usually the more devoted parishioners in this part of their lives, but the clergy is still mostly male.
-In the Crone or Wise Woman years, women may yearn to return to their spiritual roots, even if they disagree with the doctrine of their old churches.
+In the crone or wise woman years, women may yearn to return to their spiritual roots, even if they disagree with the doctrine of their old churches.
 It is women who encourage others to attend church and who still do the lion’s share of the volunteer work.
-As Sophia starts stirring in women, they will feel that now is the time to sort out their own religious and spiritual feelings, loyalties and beliefs.
+As Sophia starts stirring in women, they will feel that now is the time to sort out their own religious and spiritual feelings, loyalties, and beliefs.